You blame the government for:

 You expect the government to clean your shit.

-- You demand smooth, congestion-free roads but don’t want to give up encroachment.
+- You demand smooth, congestion-free roads.
+How about giving up encroachment?

 - You assert the right to cross the roads through zebra crossings.
-Well, that’s awesome – you’re an informed citizen.
-But how about caring for the pedestrians when you drive?
+That’s awesome; you’re an aware citizen.
+Now, how about caring for the pedestrians when you drive?

 Don’t Blame the Government.
 Rather, Realise the Truth